-On the bottom of the norns there is a tiny push switch will hard power-off the device.
+On the bottom of the norns there is a tiny push switch that will hard power-off the device.
 For general shut down use the sleep menu function.
 This fully turns off the norns with a proper software shutdown.
-Use the bottom switch if something in software went wrong.
+Use the bottom switch only if something in software went wrong.

 A changing melody will play.

-- ENC2 navigates position, ENC3 changes position.
+- E2 navigates position, E3 changes position.

-- KEY3 toggles the sequence to edit.
+- K2 toggles the sequence to edit.
 K1+K2 clears all steps.

-KEY2 morphs the current sequence.
+- K3 morphs the current sequence.
+K1+K3 randomizes.